Considering Filing for Chapter 7 Bankruptcy in Maryland?

 Are you ready to end your debt nightmare?

 Contact (410) 670-4939 for a FREE CONSULTATION.

 Understanding Bankruptcy Law in Maryland

 Chapter 7 Bankruptcy in Maryland

-Filing for Chapter 7 bankruptcy in Maryland will erase your debt, and you will have a "fresh start."
-Your bankruptcy trustee will gather your assets and sell, or liquidate, any nonexempt assets to repay your debts.
+Filing for Chapter 7 bankruptcy in Maryland is when your bankruptcy trustee will gather your assets and sell, or liquidate, any nonexempt assets to repay your debts.
 Nonexempt assets include valuable items, a second car, a second home, cash, stocks, or other investments.

 How do I qualify for Chapter 7 bankruptcy?

 To be eligible for this debt relief, you must pass the means test.
 This test will take the median income of a household your size in Maryland, and match it up to your income.
 Your income must be below the state median to qualify.

 Will Filing for Chapter 7 Discharge All of My Debt?

 This will depend on the type of debt you have.
 Usually speaking, all your secured debts (mortgage, car loan) and unsecured debts (medical bills, credit card debt, etc.) will be discharged.
 However, certain creditors can fight the discharge, claiming that there was fraud or that you never intended to repay the debt.
 Also, debt from unpaid child support or alimony, and certain tax debts cannot be erased by any legal process.